Your cart is currently empty.

 One of the more flavorful pellets, cherry wood lends itself to applications where you want to add a hearty smoke flavor.
 Check out these Beef Ribs.
 Between the marinade and the cherry smoke, these flavorful ribs don't require any sauce to be exceptionally flavorful.
 Shop Cherry.

 Probably the most widely used pellets in barbecue, hickory pellets release a strong flavor that complements most meats.
 Some people find hickory can be a little strong and like to mix it with a milder pellet like oak or apple.
-Using hickory pellets with this Anytime Pork Roast or Smoked Brats will definitely impress.
+Using hickory pellets with this Anytime Pork Roast will definitely impress.
 Shop Hickory.

 A favorite of Texas BBQ, mesquite pellets infuse your meat with hearty smoke flavor.
 That super smoky flavor is great for recipes like these Southwestern Stuffed Peppers that are begging for a little something extra.
 Shop Mesquite.